kubereboot/website/content/en/docs/faq.md

 In the docs about [taint and toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) you an read up about the concept.

-In Order to tollerate kured on the tainted nodes change this section into:
+In order to tolerate kured on the tainted nodes change this section into:

 ```yaml
 tolerations: